kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 ```

 ### Creating a policy to check StatefulSet Namespaces
-The below policy ensures that any statefulset is created in the production namespace
+The below policy ensures that any StatefulSet is created in the production namespace
 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: kyverno.io/v1